haripriyasahoo/al-folio/_pages/positions.md

 nav_order: 5
 ---

-We are looking for motivated students to join our lab.

 If you are interested in

 - solving exciting problems in offshore wind energy, environmental fluid mechanics, and ocean engineering,
 - developing open-source code, and simulating real-world scenarios on supercomputers,
 - exploring modern technologies such as artificial intelligence,

-please send an email to <a href="mailto:asim.onder@mail.nsysu.edu.tw">asim.onder@mail.nsysu.edu.tw</a>, enclosing your CV and a short letter of motivation.
-Students from all relevant engineering, fluid mechanics, applied mathematics and computer science backgrounds are welcome to apply.
+you are welcome to inquire (<a href="mailto:asim.onder@mail.nsysu.edu.tw">asim.onder@mail.nsysu.edu.tw</a>) about availabe positions.
+Students from all relevant engineering, fluid mechanics, applied mathematics and computer science backgrounds are encouraged to contact.

 <br/><br/>
 <img src="../assets/img/nsysu.jpeg" alt="drawing" width="880"/>